torcriss/CocoReddit/replit.md

 - July 06, 2025.
 Fixed Recent Comments regression: automatic refresh when new comments added and restored comment focusing functionality
 - July 06, 2025.
 Added comment counts to Recent Comments section on Profile page to match Recent Posts and Saved Posts formatting
 - July 06, 2025.
 Fixed search functionality: proper search clearing when switching views/filters and added search results indicator with clear button
+- July 06, 2025.
+Improved search to be case-insensitive and search both post titles and content for better results
 ```

 ## User Preferences